fggreeff/kafka-essentials/README.md

 ## Getting started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See the deployment section for notes on how to deploy the project on a live system.
+For a single-node development environment setup, have a look at the confluent setup section.

 ## Prerequisites